Remember to cite LawCareers.Net on your application form if you apply to Leathes Prior.

 Our trainees are the future of Leathes Prior – 60% of our partnership trained within the firm and our retention rate is exceptional.
 Our trainees are treated as important lawyers from day one which means the work which is given is on real matters and with real clients.
 Working alongside our partners and their teams, trainees are expected to be ready to face challenges and pressure early on to get the best out of their experience.

-Our size allows us to provide close knit support from lawyers of all levels and fantastic opportunities to progress and develop.
+Our size allows us to provide close-knit support from lawyers of all levels and fantastic opportunities to progress and develop.
 During your training with us, you will have regular reviews and guidance with your supervisor, the training principal and the people and culture manager.
 You will also be paired with a qualified lawyer 'buddy' offering more informal support.
-Once qualified, our lawyers also pair up with a mentor who supports their career progression to associate, senior associate and partner levels.
+Once qualified, our lawyers then pair up with a mentor who supports their career progression to associate, senior associate and partner levels.

-Our vacation scheme invites students wishing to get a taster of what it is like to work at Leathes Prior before applying for a training contract.
-Scoring highly in the Legal 500 Future Lawyers survey rankings, the scheme offers visitors time to complete some real work alongside our partners and staff and show us your skills.
+Our award-winning vacation scheme invites students wishing to get a taster of what it is like to work at LP before applying for a training contract.
+Scoring highly in the Legal 500 Future Lawyers survey rankings, the scheme offers visitors time to complete some real work alongside our Partners and staff and to show us your skills.

-The 2023 vacation scheme weeks will run twice, during the Easter and summer holidays.
-During your week you will be given the chance to network with the fee earners and current trainee solicitors, spend time in various teams practising different legal disciplines, and take part in a number of group exercises.
+The 2024 vacation scheme will last a week and will run once during the Easter holidays and again in the summer.
+During your week you will be given the chance to meet with our lawyers and current trainee solicitors, spend time in various teams practising different legal disciplines, and take part in a number of group exercises.
 Amongst other awards, we have been winners in the Legal 500 Future Lawyers 'Social Life' category many times so you know there will be a visit to the pub at the end of the week!